 Spirit Animal Quiz

-Another way you can discover which power animal has a special resonance with you is by considering these questions:
+Another way you can discover your spirit animal is by considering questions like these:

-- Were you especially interested in a particular type of animal or insect as child?
+- Were you especially interested in a particular type of animal or insect when you were a child?

-- Has an animal or insect suddenly made himself or herself known to you, whether by crossing your path in real life or in art or the media, in a way that powerfully riveted your attention?
+- Has an animal or insect suddenly made himself or herself known to you?
+This could be by crossing your path in real life or in art or the media, in a way that powerfully riveted your attention?

 - Do you feel a strong connection with certain species of animals or insects?